ToasterUwU/Anti-Scalp/README.md

 Meaning you can check hundreds of links in less then a minute.
 You just have to find links of the products you want, obviously the ones that have normal prices but are sold out, and put them in a .txt file.
 Just under each other.

 Then you start the program and select the regions and products you want to check, and click start.
 Thats it, the program will now check the links over and over, as fast as possible.
-And if it finds a product that is in stock, it will play a sound and open the link in your standard browser, so you instantly click "Buy".
+And if it finds a product that is in stock, it will play a sound, opens the link in a browser and tries to add it to the cart.

 <br>